barneyman/sunload/README.md

 This code needs to run **on** your HA installation, if you're uncomfortable with that, have a look at the appendix below

+** this code is freshly minted so it's gonna have bugs! **

 Shell to the `config/custom_components` directory on your HA install, then clone this repo
 ```
 git clone https://github.com/barneyman/sunload.git
 ```

-Restart your HA, then change `configuration/yaml`, then restart HA once again.
+Restart your HA, then change `configuration/yaml`, then restart HA once again - HA **will** complain about the addon being

 Deleting the config entries will stop this code executng.
 When not used, the `sunload` directory can be removed